khumesh27/khumesh27/README.md

 ---

 ## 🧑‍💻 About Me
-- 🎓 B.E. in Computer Engineering (2025 Graduate)
+- 🎓 B.Tech in Computer Engineering (2025 Graduate)
 - 💼 Software Developer Intern at Infosys
 - 💻 Strong in Java, Data Structures & Algorithms
 - 🌐 Experience with MERN Stack Development